atsyplenkov/pastum/README.md

 # pastum <img src="https://github.com/atsyplenkov/pastum/raw/master/assets/logo.png" align="right" width="200" />

-`pastum` allows you to quickly transform any text/HTML table from your clipboard into a dataframe object in your favorite language — R, Python, or Julia.
+`pastum` allows you to quickly transform any text table (tab-separated) from your clipboard into a dataframe object in your favorite language — R, Python, or Julia.
 Almost all popular frameworks are supported; if something is missing, don't hesitate to raise an [issue](https://github.com/atsyplenkov/pastum/issues).

 # Example usage
 ### Text table to polars (Python)